redmondchan/prepare-baby-frontend/README.md

 # Usage
 After installing dependencies, go to root direct of backend and run ```rails db:migrate``` and then run ```rails s``` to start the server.
 Go to the root directory of the frontend and run ```npm start``` to start using the application.

+# Demo
+A demo of this project has been deployed on [Heroku](https://babygotchi.herokuapp.com).